 11. Keep your new clients close, but your current clients closer

 Customer acquisition costs have increased by 55% in the last 5 years.
 Today, this accounts for 80% of companies' budget spending.
-With the increase of these costs, activation marketing becomes more and more important, according to Jelle en Jonathan of Actito.
-Activation marketing allows you to get more out of your customer relationships using data and data you already have.
+With the increase of these costs, activation marketing becomes more and more important, according to Jelle and Jonathan from Actito.
+Activation marketing allows you to get more out of your customer relationships using data, something you have in abundance.
 A solid focus on (re-)activation marketing instead of attraction marketing, why not?

 12. Data paralysis is a real thing and you might suffer from it

 87% of business leaders believe their brands have “low business intelligence and analytics maturity”, according to Stefaan Vandeputte (CDP Product Owner & Solution Lead @ delaware digital).
-A lot of companies experience an abundance of data while not knowing how to handle it and use it optimally.
+A lot of companies experience an abundance of data but don't know how to use it.
 This is a missed opportunity though, because it is a gold mine of relevant information you can use to approach your customer, according to Carole Lamarque (CEO & Founding partner @ Duval Union Innovative Marketing).
-Jonathan Wuurman (VP Marketing @ ACTITO) elaborates on this, data offers the ability to interact with the different journeys of the customer to make him take action with engaged campaigns with proven ROI.
+Jonathan Wuurman (VP Marketing @ ACTITO) elaborates on this: "Data offers the ability to interact with the customer throughout the different phases of the customer journey.
+You can encourage him to engage with campaigns with a proven ROI."

 13. Get yourself a first aid kit in MarTech

-Overwhelmed by the number of MarTech tools and solutions available?
-Don’t hesitate to ask some hands-on advice.
+Overwhelmed by the number of MarTech tools and available solutions?
+Don’t hesitate to ask for some hands-on advice.
 Make it specific and relevant to your brand by requesting a run through of specific software or ask technical marketeers to preselect according to your needs.
-In the Duval Union network, we’ve got Renout Van Hove at your service.
+In the Duval Union network, Renout van Hove is at your service.

-Are you incorporating these insights in 2021 to jump on the MarTech train?
-The 5th Conference makes you reinvent and optimize your business.
+Are you jumping on the MarTech train?
+This 5th Conference makes you reinvent and optimize your business.
 Hungry for more know-how?
-Subscribe to our email listing and stay in tuned for upcoming webinars and events.
+Subscribe to our email listing and stay tuned for upcoming webinars and events.

 A special thanks to the speakers of the 5th: